GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: GraspCaps

 \subsection{Loss functions}

-As the network performs several tasks at once, a custom loss function was written.
-The loss function can be broken down into three main components: Margin loss ($\ell_\text{margin}$)~\cite{sabour2017dynamic}, Reconstruction loss ($\ell_\text{recon}$)~\cite{sabour2017dynamic}, and Grasping loss ($\ell_\text{grasp}$).
+As the network performs several tasks at once, a custom loss function was developed.
+Our loss function can be broken down into three main components: Margin loss ($\ell_\text{margin}$)~\cite{sabour2017dynamic}, Reconstruction loss ($\ell_\text{recon}$)~\cite{sabour2017dynamic}, and Grasping loss ($\ell_\text{grasp}$).

-Margin loss is used to train the capsule activation to be representative of the class it encapsulates:
+The \textit{\textbf{margin loss}} component, inspired by dynamic routing mechanisms~\cite{sabour2017dynamic}, aims to enhance the recognition capability of the network.
+It enforces a margin between the activation of the correct capsule and other capsules, ensuring that the network accurately assigns significance to the relevant capsule and minimizes interference from irrelevant ones.
+In other words, Margin loss is used to train the capsule activation to be representative of the class it encapsulates:

-where $L$ is the loss, and $T_i$ is the existence of the object the capsule corresponds to in the input data, which is set to $1$ if the object is present, and $0$ if the object is absent.
-The $\lambda$ used is a constant scaling factor that is set to $0.5$.
-It is used to scale down the shrinking of the activity vectors in the event that the output of the capsule is incorrect, which stops the initial learning from shrinking the activation vectors~\cite{sabour2017dynamic}. $m^+$ and $m^-$ are constants set to $0.9$ and $0.1$ respectively. $\mathbf{v}_i$ is the activation vector of capsule $i$.
+where $T_i$ is the binary indicator that is introduced to signify the presence of an instance from class $i$ in the input data.
+Specifically, $T_i = 1$ if an instance from class $i$ exists in the input data. $m^+$ and $m^-$ are constants and set to $0.9$ and $0.1$ respectively.
+The $\lambda$ used is a scaling factor that is set to $0.5$.
+It is used to scale down the shrinking of the activity vectors in the event that the output of the capsule is incorrect, which stops the initial learning from shrinking the activation vectors~\cite{sabour2017dynamic}.
+The activation vector $\mathbf{v}_i$ corresponds to capsule $i$.
+These vectors are central to the capsule network's functioning and contain information relevant to the presence of specific classes in the input data.
 By calculating the Euclidean norm, $||\mathbf{v}_i||$, we obtain a scalar that can be treated as the probability that the corresponding class is present in the input.

-Reconstruction loss is used as a regularizer that ensures that the capsule learns information relevant its corresponding object class.
-In our architecture it is defined as the mean squared error loss between the input point set and the reconstructed point set.
-It is scaled down by a factor $\beta$ such that it doesn't overtake the other losses and functions only as a regularizer.
+The \textit{\textbf{reconstruction loss}} serves a dual purpose within our architecture, acting as both a regularizer and a mechanism to ensure that each capsule learns information pertinent to its associated object class.
+Specifically, in our design, the reconstruction loss is formulated as the mean squared error between the input point set and the reconstructed point set.
+This loss term is then scaled down by a factor $\beta$ to prevent it from dominating other losses, allowing it to function primarily as a regularizer.